integrations

 }

-- name: Fail if flagged
+- name: Fail if blocking

-if: steps.scan.outputs.has_flagged == 'true'
+if: steps.scan.outputs.should_fail == 'true'

 run: |